 caribou – caribou, reindeer

-"Caribou" would come from the Indian word "xalibu" which means something like "the one who uses his hooves as a shovel".
-As a matter of fact, caribou scrape the snow with their feet to find food underneath.
+"Caribou" would come from the Indian word "xalibu" which means something like the one who uses his hooves as a shovel.
+Caribou scrape the snow with their feet to find food underneath.

 char – car

-This term does not come from the English word "car" but refers to "chariot", a two-wheeled Roman carriage coupled to horses.
+This term does not come from the English word "car" but refers to "chariot", a two-wheeled Roman carriage coupled to horses — the same root as plough, chariot, or cart.

 People in Quebec keep on using this middle-aged word to describe a container that is used to heat water or food.